RealtyCrunchInc/exercise/README.md

 ## Code

 Start by creating your own branch in which to do all your work.
 When you are finished, open a pull request for us to review.
-Once we gotten a chance to review your code, we'll schedule a follow-up call to talk about it.
+Once we have gotten a chance to review your code, we'll schedule a follow-up call to talk about it.
 If you have any questions or would like any clarifications regarding this exercise please don't hesitate to contact Simon.